scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 You have to develop the habit of using this command if you like to write one sentence per line.
 This latter form of writing is very useful for first drafts because it greatly eases the shuffling of sentences in a text editor during rewriting.
-This form of writing is also very compatible with Version control systems like git because the changes can be tracked by line number.
+This form of writing is also very compatible with version control systems like git because the changes can be tracked by line number.

 The practical limit of on the number of commands it set by the trouble you are willing to tolerate in scrolling up and down the list of commands.
-We had an easy time scrolling through a library of about 7,000 commands, and a hard time with a library of about 19,000 commands.
+We had an easy time scrolling through a library of about 8,000 commands, and a hard time with a library of about 19,000 commands.
-Bulk deletion of selected commands required the assistance from the User support at Dictanote Inc.
+Bulk deletion of selected commands required the assistance from the user support at Dictanote Inc.
-They removed our bloated library, and we used the bulk add button to upload a smaller version of our library.
+They removed our bloated library, and we used the **bulk add** button in the GUI to upload a smaller version of our library.

 ## Discussion

-The following discussion points are crucial for understanding the implementation of the ASR libraries that we have described.
+The following four discussion points can enhance understanding the use of *Voice-In Plus* with Juputer.
-We limit the discussion to the software that we have presented above.

 ### Independence from breaking changes in Jupyter

 The Jupyter project lacks built-in support for libraries of code snippets.
-The development of third-party extensions is a necessity to support code snippets.
+The development of third-party extensions is a necessity to support the use of code snippets.
-Unfortunately, changes in the core of Jupyter occasionally break these extensions.
+Unfortunately, changes in the core of Jupyter occasionally break these third-party extensions.
 Users have to create Python environments for older versions of Jupyter to work with their outdated snippet extension while missing out on the new features of Jupyter.
 An obvious solution to this problem would be for the Jupyter developers to incorporate one of the snippet extensions into the base distribution of Jupyter to ensure that at least one form of support for snippets is always available.
-Using voice-triggered snippets external to Jupyter side steps difficulty with breaking changes to Jupyter.
+Using voice-triggered snippets external to Jupyter side steps the disruption of snippet extensions by breaking changes in new versions of Jupyter.

 ### Voice-triggered snippets can complement AI-assisted voice computing

 The use of voice-triggered snippets requires knowledge of the code that you want to insert.
-The is the cost that had to be paid to gain access to quickly inserted code snippets that work.
+The act of acquiring this knowledge is the up-front cost that the user has to pay to gain access to quickly inserted code snippets that work.
-In contrast, AI assistants can find code that you do not know about to solve the problem described in your prompt.
+In contrast, AI coding assistants can find code that you do not know about to solve the problem described in your prompt.
 From personal experence, the retrieval of the correct code can take multiple iterations of refining the prompt.
 Expert users will find the correct code in several minutes while beginners may take much longer.
-An area of future research is to use AI assistants that have libraries indexed on snipppet libraries to retrieve the correct voice-triggered snippet.
+An area of future research is to use AI assistants that have large language models indexed on snipppet libraries to retrieve the correct voice-triggered snippet.

-### Automated speech recogination extensions for Jupyter lab
+### Comparision with automated speech recogination extensions for Jupyter lab

 We found three extensions developed for Jupyter Lab that enable speech recognition in Jupyter notebooks.
 The first, [jupyterlab-voice-control](https://github.com/krassowski/jupyterlab-voice-control), supports custom commands and relies on the browser's language model.
 This extension is experimental and not maintained; it does not work with Jupyter 4.2.
 The second extension, [jupyter-voice-comments](https://github.com/Banpan-Jupyter-Extensions/jupyter-voice-comments), relies on the DaVinci large language model to make comments in Markdown cells and request code fragments.
-This program requires clicking on a microphone icon repeatedly, which makes the user vulnerable to repetitive stress injuries.
+This program requires clicking on a microphone icon frequently, which makes the user vulnerable to repetitive stress injuries.
 The third extension is [jupyter-voicepilot](https://github.com/JovanVeljanoski/jupyter-voicepilot).
 Although the extension's name suggests it uses GitHub's Copilot, it uses whisper-1 and ChatGPT3.
 This extension requires an API key for ChatGPT3.
-The robustness of our approach is that the *Voice-In Plus* should work in all versions of Jupyter Lab and Jupyter Notebook.
+The robustness of our approach is that the *Voice-In Plus* should work in all browser-based versions of Jupyter Lab and Jupyter Notebook.

 ### Coping with the imperfections of the language model

-One aspect of speech-to-text that it is important to bring up is persistent errors in translation.
+One aspect of speech-to-text that it is important to bring up is persistent errors in transcription.
 These persistent errors may be due to the language model having difficulties interpreting your speech.
 For example, the language model often misinterprets the word  *write* as *right*'.
-Likewise, the letter R is frequently returned as *are* or *our*'.
+Likewise, the letter *R* is frequently returned as *are* or *our*'.
-I have had trouble enunciating the letters *w* and *r* clearly since I was a child.
 The remedy for the situations is to map the misinterpreted phrase to the intended phrase.

-This remedy might be the best that can be done in for those users who have a heavy accent and are from a country that is not represented by the selection of English dialects.
+This remedy might be the best that can be done in for those users who are from a country that is not represented by the selection of English dialects.
 People originating from Eastern Europe, Middle East, and northeast Asia fall into this category.
 Users in this situation may have to add several hundred to several thousand text replacements.
-As their customized library of text replacements grows, the frequency of further wrong word insertions should go down exponentially.
+As the customized library of text replacements grows, the frequency of wrong word insertions should deline rapidly.

 ### Future directions